Skip to main content

 When data entry becomes a bottleneck

-Data entry is one of the easiest tasks to ignore until it gets out of control.
+Data entry is easy to ignore until it is out of control.
 A bookkeeper copies invoice totals into a spreadsheet.
 A sales rep retypes form submissions into the CRM.
-An office manager moves job details from one job-management system into QuickBooks.
+An office manager transfers job details from a field service platform into QuickBooks.
 None of these tasks feel like much in isolation.
 Together they often consume one to two full days of staff time per week per person.

-Bottlenecks show up in predictable ways.
-Reports lag because nobody has updated the spreadsheet.
-Leads get cold because they sit in a form inbox waiting to be entered into the CRM.
-Invoices ship late because the office manager has not caught up on the data entry from yesterday's jobs.
-Errors creep in because a person typing the same vendor name 50 times will eventually type it wrong.
+Bottlenecks show up in recognizable ways: reports that are always stale because nobody has updated the spreadsheet; leads that go cold because they sit in a form inbox waiting to be entered; invoices that ship late because yesterday's jobs have not been recorded.
+And errors compound — a person re-entering the same vendor name 50 times will eventually type it wrong.

-Automation handles all of that quietly in the background.
+Automation handles the movement of data quietly in the background.
 The job is not to remove the human — it is to remove the typing.

-The data entry tasks that pay off fastest from automation tend to be the ones that happen on a clear trigger and produce a clear output.
-A short list of what Preisser Solutions builds most often.
+The tasks that return the most from automation are the ones triggered by a clear event and producing a clear output.
+The builds Preisser Solutions ships most often.

-• Web form submissions into a CRM, with lead source and campaign attached
+• Web form submissions into a CRM, with lead source and campaign data attached

-• CRM contacts into a marketing list, segmented by tag, stage, or source
+• CRM contacts into a marketing list, segmented by tag, pipeline stage, or source

 • Invoice line items into a job-cost spreadsheet or reporting dashboard